lekhajee/reveal.js/Speaker Notes.md

 # Lekha

-### as a QE ###

-The development started, and I was the QE in the group, and I started writing automated tests, in parallel to the development work.
-So, as autoscale was interacting with so many other systems, testing it dint mean just testing autoscale, but that if any of these systems it depended on didn't behave as expected, autoscale did not crumble.
-But was consistent and able to handle them.

-### testing for autoscale ###

-So, I had two kinds of tests, one was the functional tests, to test the API contracts, verify the responses of the API calls given valid requests, or malformed requests.

-The other, was system integration tests.
-These were more complex tests, as they were going to be verifying the integration between Identity(keystone), Compute, Load balancers and Autoscale.
-For example, When a user created a scaling group, it will verify that the minimum number of servers on the group are provisioned successfully, as in the servers are active and they exist as nodes on the load balancers.
-Or if a server, went into an error state, that can happen, Autoscale was able to re-provision that server.

 ### issues with the tests, running against real services ###

 All these tests were running against the real services.
 Servers could take over